 Other popular review sites

-Sites like Google, Homestars, Amazon, and Bing are all highly used by many businesses and consumers.
+Sites like Google, Homestars, Trustedpros, and Bing (Yelp) are all highly used by many businesses and consumers.
 Each of these attracts specific people and may have more pertinent information for a particular purchasing decision.
 For example, Homestars is a Canadian site that is #1 for home service company reviews.
 It is a great resource if you are looking for plumbers, contractors, or movers, but it’s probably not going to help you figure out where to go for lunch.

 One site may hold glowing reviews of a business, while another may have nothing but accounts of poor experiences for that same business.
 Be sure you look at a few review sites to get a balanced and complete insight into what people are saying about your options.
 Also, consider becoming a contributing user on more than one site.